betterscientificsoftware/bssw.io/Site/ContentStyleGuide.md

 # A Style Guide for BSSw content
 This is a work-in-progress style guide for all content that goes on the BSSw site.

+Content is of three major types on BSSw: (1) Events, (2) Curated content and (3) Original Article.

+Currently, this style guide only talks about curated content.

 ### Curated Content:
 Curated content follow the below style guide.
 There are several examples available in the repo for you to use as a starting point.